matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 ## Solidity

-[Solidity](https://docs.soliditylang.org/en/v0.8.1/) is a general purpose language with a huge codebase and numberous DeFi projects, a language adopted by thousands of blockchain developers from all over the world.
+[Solidity](https://docs.soliditylang.org/en/v0.8.1/) is a general-purpose language with a huge codebase and numberous DeFi projects, a language adopted by thousands of blockchain developers from all over the world.

 It will be possible to deploy most Solidity projects almost without modification.
 However, some features will